 It’s a good idea to arrive early at your gigs.
 It gives you a perfect opportunity to check out the venue and record a short video about your services.

 Think about how you could ask a spectator to film a trick and the footage become part of the trick itself.
 Could an extra revelation or magical event happen when the footage is played back to them?

 Asking a few spectators to record a short testimonial is very valuable to you.
 You can do this after you finish for the night.
 A great place to capture this, is outside the venue, where people gather for a break.
 Also, you might sound out the client when they thank you at the end of the gig, and see if they would find it fun to record something for you.

 Remember your audience when making a magicians showreel

 When you film, bear in mind who you are filming this for.
 The footage is NOT for other magicians.
 It’s not about how successful you are.
 The footage should be aimed at your target audience.
 As a magician, your target is the host of a magic event.
 The problem they need a solution for, is how their guests will be kept entertained and happy.

-Recording footage of your magic isn't hard to do, as long as you get permission and don't press people to take part.
-It shouldn't get in the way for your show or your services.
+Recording footage of your magic to use in making a magicians showreel isn’t hard to do, as long as you get permission and don’t press people to take part.
+It shouldn’t get in the way for your show or your services.